 One of the major wedding budget benefits of having grazing table catering is that you cut down on the cost of wait staff in handing out canapés and serving meals, though it’s still worth hiring at least one professional to replenish the grazing table, if not add to it through the course of the day.

-For instance, if you are planning on catering exclusively with grazing platters, consider having hot, fresh options as part of the offering.
+For instance, if you are planning on catering the event exclusively with grazing platters, consider having hot, fresh options as part of the offering.
 You could combine barbecued or spit-roasted meat with a grazing table of fresh crudités, breads and dips, allowing your guests to make delicious sandwiches which will fill them up and line their stomachs.

 Rather than serving just the expected options, a wedding caterer can include more substantial hors d’oeuvre: filled vol-au-vents, blinis, club sandwiches, toasted garlic breads or bruschetta, for example, making it easier and tidier for guests too.